 Donald Joseph, General Contractor/Incumbent - District 1 Gail A. DeAngelis, Real Estate Property Manager/Incumbent - District 1

-A motion was made by Commissioner Hardin, seconded by Commissioner Moss, to insert the name DONALD JOSEPH and that the Resolution be ADOPTED.
+Commissioner A motion made by Hardin. seconded by was Commissioner Moss, to insert the name DONALD JOSEPH and that the Resolution be ADOPTED.
 The motion carried by the following vote: